 The scientific fact is that there are always energy losses in any enclosed system.
 They are inevitable and unavoidable.
 The so-called HoJo motor was certainly no exception.
 It was an impossible thing.

-To anyone who has received an email or seen an ad that promises unlimited "free energy" that eliminates the need to depend on the power grid, here are a few consideration to put it in perspective."
+To anyone who has received an email or seen an ad that promises unlimited "free energy" that eliminates the need to depend on the power grid, here are a few considerations to put it in perspective.

 If the ads are loaded with scientific-looking buzz-words or irrelevant math equations, or make claims of power and oil companies trying to suppress the device, it's a scam.